Mine1252/pythonDatabaseInterfaceDemo/README.md

    ```
    cursor.execute("SQL Query Here")
    ```
-5. Finally to retrieve any data from the database into a format that python can use you will need to use one of the fetch commands.
+5. Finally to retrieve any data from the database into a format that python can use you will need to use one of the fetch methods in the CO.
 Here is each of them and their use:
    ```
    # This will return a list of tuples containing the queried data.
    data = cursor.fetchall()